shun-shobon/nextjs-template/README.md

 # Next.js Template

-Next.js template with vanilla-extract, Storybook, and other tools
+Next.js template with Tailwind CSS, Storybook, and other tools

 ## About